xiongyw/docs/pve-8.4-1_hp-elitedesk-800-g4-dm.md

 # Background

 - Created: 2025.6.2
-- Last Updated: 2026.6.4
+- Last Updated: 2026.6.5

-The purpose is to test iGPU throughput to Windows 11 VM, on `HP EliteDesk 800 G4 DM`, using PVE 8.4-1 which comes with qemu 9.2.0.
+The purpose is to test the setup for iGPU passthrough to Windows 11 VM, on and old mini PC `HP EliteDesk 800 G4 DM`, using PVE `8.4-1` which comes with qemu `9.2.0`.
+The main incentive is to levarage on Windows UI and its app ecosystem while handling the control of the native host to Linux; other potential benefits include (but not limited to):
+- data stored on Linux host and accessed from Windows (via Samba or virtio share);
+- snapshots for VMs (including Windows);
+- running multiple VMs in parallel;

-At high level, the process can be roughly divided into two steps:
+At high level, the setup process can be roughly divided into two steps:

-1. Host config for preparing passthrough, mainly on enabling iommu, loading proper kernel drivers and blacklisting gpu drivers.
+1. Host config for preparing passthrough, mainly on enabling iommu, iommu group adjustment, loading proper kernel drivers and blacklisting gpu drivers.
 2. VM config, in terms of vbios, vm's bios/machine selection and configs

 What can be achieved for Windows 11 VM:

-- Graphic: passthrough the `UHD Graphics 630` as a PCIe device.
+- Graphics: passthrough the `UHD Graphics 630` as a PCIe device.
+- Audio, two options:
-- Sound (via Bluebooth): passthrough the Bluetooth USB device, via id-based redirection.
+    - not ideal: CPU decoding, output via Bluebooth (passthrough the Bluetooth USB device, via id-based redirection).
+    - ideal: passthrough the `Intel Cannon Lake PCH cAVS` as a PCIe device.
+In this case, audio signal can be transimitted via the DP port.
 - Mouse/Keyboard: passthrough a 2.4G USB-dangle receiver, also via id-based redirection.
 - WiFi: passthrough WiFi as another PCIe device.
 This is optional as the VM can use bridged NIC.

 Key observations:

 - For iGPU passthrough, the VBIOS (ROM image) is vital.
-Dumping/extracting the VBIOS from firmware is complicated.
+Dumping/extracting the VBIOS from firmware is sort of complicated.
 We downloaded one for UHD630 from [the web](https://www.123pan.com/s/20P0Vv-d2A6H.html), which works only in [`legacy-igd` mode](https://github.com/qemu/qemu/blob/master/docs/igd-assign.txt#L48), making it the primary and exclusive graphics device in the VM.
 Requires `pc-i440fx` machine type and emulated VGA set to `none`.
 - IOMMU group limitation: Linux kernel only passthrough **all** endpoints in an iommu group.
 Thus if a pcie endpoint (say A) belongs to an IOMMU group which also contains other endpoints (say B and C), it's not possible (or difficult) to only passthrough A while leaving B and C in the host.
 In this setup, as the audio device (`00:1f.3`) belongs to an IOMMU group contains other critical components for the host, it's not possible to passthrough it to Windows 11.
 The workaround is to passthrough the Bluetooth as an usb device to the VM and using a bluetooth speaker for sound.
-- It seems that adding kernel cmdline option `pcie_acs_override=downstream,multifunction,id:8086:a348,id:8086:a370` does not change the IOMMU grouping in this machine, suggesting that [Q370 PCH (Platform Controller Hub)](https://www.intel.com/content/www/us/en/products/sku/133282/intel-q370-chipset/specifications.html) may not support ACS properly.
+    - It seems that adding kernel cmdline option `pcie_acs_override=downstream,multifunction,id:8086:a348,id:8086:a370` does not change the IOMMU grouping.
-- It seems that manual `vfio_pci` binding may bypass kernel restriction in passthrough the whole group (at the security risk of DMA attack), but tests shown that passthroughing `0:1f.3` along causes host network `eno1` (`0:1f.5` in the same IOMMU group) been reset and disabled.
+    - It seems that manual `vfio_pci` binding may bypass kernel restriction in passthrough the whole group (at the security risk of DMA attack), but tests shown that passthroughing `0:1f.3` alone causes host network `eno1` (`0:1f.5` in the same IOMMU group) been reset and disabled.
+    - However, if we manually remove `0:1f.3` and rescan it, it will be in a separate IOMMU group.
+After that, passthrough `0:1f.3` works fine.
-- There is only one USB controller `0:14.0`, and it also IOMMU-grouped with `0:14.2`.
-Passing through the usb controller to the VM will leave the host without USB capabilities.
-The proper way is to use id-based redirection for USB devices, such as mouse/keyboard (`062a:4101`) and Bluetooth (`8087:0aaa`).
+- USB devices: as there is only one USB controller `0:14.0`, and it also IOMMU-grouped with `0:14.2`, passing through the usb controller to the VM will leave the host without USB capabilities.
+The proper way is to use id-based redirection for USB devices, such as mouse/keyboard (`062a:4101`) and Bluetooth (`8087:0aaa`), with some performance cost.

 # System Info